Who Should Attend the Inspection?

 -

-These people have a background in construction, or they know a lot about houses, and they want to make sure everyone else knows it.
+Some family members might have a background in construction, or they know a lot about houses, and they want to make sure everyone else knows it.
 They do more talking than we do at the inspection, and they downplay or disagree with items that we say need attention.
 When realtors behave like this, they are exposing themselves to significant liability.
 These agents / family members should stay home.

 The Seller